paul-baxter/realpretend-log-analysis/README.md

 Basic utlity to parse and analyse log files from "fact/fiction" summer scientist experiment.

-To run (using cmake, from top level):
+To compile (using cmake, from top level):

 ** $ mkdir build && cd build